an0brega/argos/README.md

 ## Maybe will be added someday:
 - A translated Portuguese version below (bilingual)
-- Your real name and GitHub profile added
 - Customization like badges, version numbers, or logos